plogs/asopposedtowhat.com/content/posts/cancerism.md

 What we _could do_, in order to 'balance out' the past injustice, is give out more cancer today, but to new and _different_ innocents.

-That would make everything okay.
+Would that make everything okay?

-That should make the past go away.
+Does that make the past go away?